Skip to contents

 plot_standard_curve_analyte(plate, "Spike_B16172")

 Above, we see the default plot for the analyte “Spike_B16172”.
 We can modify this plot by setting the parameters of the function.
-For example, we can change the direction of the x-axis by setting decreasing_dilution_order parameter to FALSE.
+For example, we can change the direction of the x-axis by setting decreasing_rau_order parameter to FALSE.
 Other parameters worth mentioning are log_scale, the default value is c("all"), which means that both the x and y axes are in the log scale.
-Other possible values for this parameter are c("dilutions") and c("MFI"), which means that only the x or y axis is in the log scale.
-There is also an option to turn off some parts of the plot by setting parameters plot_line, plot_blank_mean and plot_dilution_bounds to FALSE.
-The first disables drawing the line between standard curve points, the second turns off plotting the mean of blank samples, and the last disables plotting the dilution bounds.
+Other parameters worth mentioning are log_scale, the default value of which is c("all"), which means that both the x and y axes are on the log scale.
+There is also an option to turn off some parts of the plot by setting parameters plot_line, plot_blank_mean and plot_rau_bounds to FALSE.
+The first disables drawing the line between standard curve points, the second turns off plotting the mean of blank samples, and the last disables plotting the RAU value bounds.

 Standard curve plot with model